cs-soc-tudublin/ByteStore/README.md

 - The `ByteStore` folder, which contains the source code for the Svelte web interface
 - The `ByteCore` folder, which contains the source code for the express.js server

+### Deployment
+To deploy ByteStore, complete the following instructions:
+1. Clone the repository
+2. cd into ByteCore and type `npm install`
+3. Then run `npm start`
+4. cd into ByteStore and type `npm install`
+5. Then run `npm rum dev` and follow the instructions to expose the port.

 Furthermore, documentation and licensing information can be found in the `docs` folder.

 ### License